xsampedro/quantum3_docs/output/quantum3/addons/animator/manual.md

 ![Baked Root Motion data.](/docs/img/quantum/v3/addons/animator/animator-enable-root-motion.png)#### Disable State Root Motion

-By default, the motion data is enabled for all states in the `AnimatorGraph` as long s the `Root Motion` option is enabled.
+By default, the motion data is enabled for all states in the `AnimatorGraph` as long as the `Root Motion` option is enabled.
 Adding the `Animator Disable Root Motion Behaviour` to a Mecanim state ensures that the state is excluded from root motion calculations.

 ![Baked Root Motion data.](/docs/img/quantum/v3/addons/animator/animator-removing-root-motion-from-state.png)#### Usage Example